plexsystems/nifi-cluster-coordinator/README.md

 #### Apache NiFi Registry

-The nifi-cluster-coordinator will insure that the same Apache Nifi Registry entries are present on all managed clusters.
+The nifi-cluster-coordinator will ensure that the same Apache Nifi Registry entries are present on all managed clusters.

 __Note__: Apache Nifi instances running in unsecured mode cannot accept Apache Nifi Registry URI's configured for https.
 The nifi-cluster-coordinator will write a WARNING log when this is encountered.